How To Set Up Calendly Tracking In Google Analytics using GTM

 There are also some instances where you might not have access to a Calendly account, but you still want to set up Calendly tracking in Google Analytics.
 We run into this situation a lot when setting up Calendly tracking for our clients.

-If Calendly is already embedded on your website, skip down to the GTM Recipe.
+If Calendly is already embedded on your website and GTM is installed, skip down to the GTM Recipe.

 Setup Calendly Event On Website